 ^The tablets "on which he had traced a number of devices with a deadly meaning" constitute the only apparent reference to writing in theIliad.
 Such a letter is termed a "bellerophontic" letter; one such figures in a subplot of Shakespeare'sHamlet, bringing offstage death to Rosencrantz and Guildenstern.
 Such a letter figures in the earlier story ofSargon of Akkad.

-^InDiodorus Siculus'sBibliotheca historica 5.79.3: she was referred as Deidamia and made her wife of Evander, son of Sarpedon the elder, and by her, father of Sarpedon the younger.
+^InDiodorus Siculus'sBibliotheca historica 5.79.3: she is referred to as Deidamia and made the wife of Evander, son of Sarpedon the elder, and by her, father of Sarpedon the younger.